-On these pages you will find information about how equality and diversity is managed at the University of Suffolk and how we aim to meet our duties arising from the Equality Act 2010.
+On these pages you will find information about Equality and Diversity at the University of Suffolk and how we aim to meet our duties arising from the Equality Act 2010.

 We are committed to an inclusive approach to the delivery of Higher Education.
 We are working to ensure the University of Suffolk is open and accessible to all those wishing to participate in and are capable of benefiting from Higher Education.

-We value all of the different people studying and working at the University of Suffolk and we are committed to developing policies and processes, teaching and learning to tackle inequality and exclusion.
+We value all who studying and work at the University of Suffolk and we are committed to developing policies and processes, teaching and learning to tackle inequality and exclusion.

 Equality and Diversity Annual Report